Ernst Badian: Academic career

 After teaching in the universities of Sheffield, Durham, and Leeds in England and at the State University of New York, Buffalo, he was appointed to Harvard's Department of History in 1971 and was cross-appointed to the Department of the Classics in 1973.
 He became John Moors Cabot Professor of History Emeritus in 1998.

 An active promoter of classical studies in the United States, Badian helped found The American Journal of Ancient History (1976), the Association of Ancient Historians (1974), and the New England Ancient History Colloquium.

+Academic works

+One of Badian's major fields of interest was Alexander the Great.
+Even though he never published a monography on him, he wrote several dozens of contributions as articles or reviews related to Alexander and his time.
+His main goal was to counter the influential works of William Woodthorpe Tarn (1869–1957), who made a very idealistic portrait of Alexander, presented as a fine gentleman spreading Greek civilisation over the Earth, while also dismissing some points of his personality (his drunkenness, bisexuality, or cruelty).
+Badian's depiction of Alexander was more that of a ruthless dictator.
+In 1958, Badian published his first article on Alexander, in which he bluntly wrote in the introduction: Ever since 1933, Tarn's figure of Alexander the Dreamer has explicitly claimed the credit for this re-orientation: the phantom has haunted the pages of scholarship, and even source-books and general histories of philosophy and of ideas – at least in this country – have begun to succumb to the spell.
+Perhaps a quarter of a century is long enough for the life-span of a phantom: it is clearly threatening to pass into our tradition as a thing of flesh and blood.
+It is the aim of this article – an aim in which it can hardly hope to be immediately successful – to lay the ghost.Eugene Borza tells that this paper—and another published the same year on Alexander's eunuch and lover Bagoas—created "a revolution in Alexander studies", as he exposed many flaws in Tarn's treatment of the Macedonian king.
+Many of his subsequent articles continued to contradict and harshly criticise Tarn's findings.
+For example, in his 1971's article on Agis III, Badian wrote that Tarn was "blinded by even more than his usual prejudice towards opponents of Alexander, and distort[ed] the actual facts in an all but irresponsible fashion".

 Honours

 Badian was elected a fellow of the American Academy of Arts and Sciences in 1974.

 In 1999 Austria awarded him the Cross of Honor for Science and Art (Österreichische Ehrenkreuz für Wissenschaft und Kunst).
 The same year, the University of Canterbury awarded him an honorary degree.

 Personal life and death

 Badian died at the age of 85 after a fall in his home in Quincy, Massachusetts.
 He was survived by his widow Nathlie, his children Hugh and Rosemary, and several grandchildren and great-grandchildren.